 In this Recommendation:

 The keywords "is required to" indicate a requirement which must be strictly followed and from which no deviation is permitted, if conformance to this Recommendation is to be claimed.

-The keyword ''should'' indicates a requirement that is recommended but not absolutely required.

 The keywords ''is recommended'' indicate a requirement which is recommended but which is not absolutely required.
 Thus, this requirement need not be present to claim conformance.